nateEc/CS411-Team-Repo-Spr23/README.md

 watch video demo [here]()

 ## To Start
-Set up google Oauth Client ID and Secret
-And install all dependencies running
+Set up google Oauth Client ID and Secret, MongoDB connection String And install all the dependencies running
 ```
 npm install
 ```